What You Need To Know Before Buying A Home ‘As-Is’

 Hire An Experienced Real Estate Agent

 Hiring a real estate agent or REALTOR® should be one of your first steps when looking at real estate.
-A seasoned REALTOR® or agent familiar with as-is properties will be able to walk you through the process.
+A seasoned real estate agent can help you safely navigate the house-hunting process and avoid potential money pits.

-According to Rivera, “An experienced agent has the knowledge to explain the as-is purchase contract slowly and thoroughly so customers understand and have no fear of purchasing a property as-is.”
+“An experienced agent has the knowledge to explain the as-is purchase contract slowly and thoroughly so customers understand and have no fear of purchasing a property as-is,” says Rivera.
+“An experienced agent also can recommend service providers who can help obtain the right mortgage product, make home repairs and so on.”

 Understand What’s Being Sold As-Is

 It’s important to understand what part of the property is being sold as-is.
-It could be the entire house sale, or just specific components of the property.
-Common areas of the property that may be listed as-is are garages, roofs, pools, fireplaces and outbuildings, like sheds or barns.
+It could be the entire house sale or just specific components of the property.
+Common areas of the property that may be listed as-is are garages, roofs, pools, fireplaces and outbuildings, such as sheds or barns.

-Be sure to read and analyze what is being sold in as-is condition.
+Be sure to read and analyze what’s being sold in as-is condition.
 It could be something small and easily replaced, like a deck, or it could be the whole property.

 Research Financing Options For As-Is Home Sales

 You won’t have as many financing options buying a home as-is.
-Conventional mortgages, meaning mortgages not insured or guaranteed by the federal government, are available for some properties.
-The caveat here is that they can only have minor defects.
-Things like window cracks, cracked or damaged driveway and minor interior wall damage will usually be acceptable.
+Conventional mortgages – meaning mortgages not insured or guaranteed by the federal government – are available for some properties.
+The caveat here is that the homes can only have minor defects.
+Things like window cracks, cracked or damaged driveways and minor interior wall damage will usually be acceptable.

-What lenders don’t want to do is finance a property in bad condition.
-This is risky for them.
+What lenders don’t want to do is finance a property in bad condition because it’s risky for them.
 If the condition worsens to the point where the property loses considerable value or is unlivable, the mortgagee may not want to pay back the loan.

 “As-is properties may not qualify for government-insured loans like FHA or VA,” cautions Brook.
 “To qualify for this type of loan, properties cannot have defects like roof issues, chipping paint or other major deficiencies.”

 “FHA mortgages are very on-point about safety issues concerning plumbing, electric, lead paint, etc.,” says Denise Supplee, a Pennsylvania real estate agent.
-“Though you may believe you are getting the ‘deal of a lifetime,’ your mortgage company may not agree,” Supplee advises.
+“Though you may believe you are getting the ‘deal of a lifetime,’ your mortgage company may not agree.”

 Buying a home as-is isn’t for everyone.
-If you’re a house flipper looking for a chance to profit, or if you’re handy and know how to spot and fix issues, it may be for you.
+If you’re a house flipper looking for a chance to profit, or if you’re handy and know how to spot and fix issues, buying as-is may work for you.
 For many home buyers, an as-is home is too risky.

-If you decide to look at as-is properties, hire an experienced real estate agent or REALTOR®, especially if this is your first.
-Get a home inspection to try to avoid any unwanted surprises.
-Do your research on lenders to make sure you have one that will fund an as-is purchase.
+If you decide to look at as-is properties, get a home inspection to try to avoid any unwanted surprises.
+Do your research on mortgage lenders to make sure you have one that will fund an as-is purchase.
+And hire an experienced real estate agent or REALTOR®, especially if this is your first as-is house.
+Learn more about how to find a real estate agent you can trust and who has experience with the as-is home buying process in our Home Buyer’s Guide today.